kotoko/homeworks-for-studies/minix-SJF_scheduler/Readme.md

 In this project I implemented shortest job first scheduler for minix.
 It is written in C. Code is in the format of a patch to be applied onto the minix source code.

 ## Description
-SJF is a (well-known scheduling policy)[https://en.wikipedia.org/wiki/Shortest_job_next].
+SJF is a [well-known scheduling policy](https://en.wikipedia.org/wiki/Shortest_job_next).
 This is preemptive version of SJF.
 Queue `SJF_Q = 8` in minix has different behaviuor then the rest.
 By default programs are **not** in SJF queue and can not get there unless they make explicit syscall.

 ## Build
 Requirements: